-In 1995, a new national research institute of aging in Japan, the National Institute for Longevity Sciences (NILS) was established and in 1997 the NILS-LSA (NILS - Longitudinal Study of Aging) started.
-The participants in the NILS-LSA of the first wave were 2,267 randomly selected males and females aged 40 to 79 years from the NILS area.
+In 1995, a new national research institute of aging in Japan, the National Institute for Longevity Sciences (NILS) was established as a research facility in Chubu National Hospital and in 1997 the NILS-LSA (NILS?
+Longitudinal Study of Aging) started.
+The participants in the NILS-LSA of the first wave were 2,267 males and females aged 40 to 79 years randomly selected from the NILS area.
 They will be examined every two years and now the third wave examination is carrying out.
-Six to seven participants are now examined every day at the NILS-LSA examination center.
+Six to seven participants were examined every day at the NILS-LSA examination center.
 The aging process is assessed by detailed questionnaires and examinations including clinical evaluation, body composition and anthropometry, physical functions, nutritional analysis, and psychological assessments.
 The data from the study will be useful to investigate the causes of geriatric diseases and health problems in older adults such as depression, mental disturbance, restriction of ADL, low nutrition and physical activity.
 The data will also be useful to prevent these diseases and health problems in older adults.